 Consequences of underage drinking

-Minors caught with alcohol or alcoholic beverage in their possession or trying to purchase alcohol under a fake name will be prosecuted criminally.
+Minors caught with alcohol or alcoholic beverages in their possession or trying to purchase alcohol under a fake name will be prosecuted criminally.
 They could face jail time if convicted.
 Minors will also be required to perform community service and participate in rehab facilities such as monitored counseling.
 Charges against minors might be dropped if they take part in the program.

 Conclusion